wp-plugins/zedity/readme.txt

 Everybody can now experience a better way of creating content: visually, quickly and very easily!

 == Description ==
 Zedity is an innovative, powerful and extremely easy to use content editor that provides unprecedented flexibility and possibilities.
-Now you can create any content you need, the way you want, without struggling and getting frustrated with Html/Css code, easily and quickly!
+Now you can create any content you need, the way you want, with no need to struggle with Html/Css code.
+Try the Zedity experience!

 [youtube http://www.youtube.com/watch?v=7FyhGvPwMvg]

-**Why Zedity?**
+**Advantanges you get by using Zedity:**

 * **Design Freedom**: unprecedented flexibility and possibilities to create any content you need!